 CFDs (contract for difference), forwards, futures, options, other derivatives, financial, commodities and leveraged products/instruments/contracts on margin carry high risks, and may not be suitable for all traders/clients and investors.
 Before deciding to trade these products, financial and commodity instruments including those offered by FastOne Global Financial Markets Limited ("FastOne"), a client should carefully consider his/her expertise, knowledge, objectives, financial situation, needs and level of experience.
 FastOne is a registered Global Business License company having investment dealer license (full services) and regulated by FSC (Financial Services Commission), Mauritius.
 FastOne either directly, through its' associate company/companies and/or third party may provide general advice, reports, news, data and other materials that do not take into account specific objectives, financial situation or needs of individual clients.

-The content of this website and any other website of the group companies, its' associated companies must not be construed as personal advice or as an attempt by the FastOne to solicit business or an attempt of persuasion for trading.
+The content of this website must not be construed as personal advice or as an attempt by the FastOne to solicit business or an attempt of persuasion for trading.
 The possibility exists that a client could sustain a loss of some or all of his/her deposited funds and therefore, client should not speculate with capital that he/she cannot afford to lose.
 A client should be very aware of all the risks associated with trading on margin and associated financial risk.
 FastOne recommends its' clients to seek advice from an independent financial advisor and/or apply his/her own prudent decision.